Between the Word and the World

 In Between the Word and the World, Anna MacDonald sets out on an eloquent exploration of these questions and the issues they raise.
 Drifting with ease from fiction to philosophy, from digital ephemera to psychogeography, from archival voyages to personal correspondence, her essays repeatedly probe the mysteries of writing and its power over our moods, our perceptions, and our sense of being.
 Whether turning her attention to the poetic musings of Esther Kinsky, the sinister imagery of Cynan Jones, or the fragmented politics of Valeria Luiselli, MacDonald enacts new and provocative ways of thinking about reading, writing, and living, so that “the worlds dreamed on and beyond the page bleed into one another.”

 Anna MacDonald is a writer and bookseller based in Melbourne, Australia, and a Splice masthead contributor.
 She has previously reviewed for 3 AM Magazine and the Sydney Review of Books, and she also writes for the Australian Book Review.
-Her début novel, A Jealous Tide, is forthcoming from Splice in 2020.
+Her début novel, A Jealous Tide, is also available from Splice.